Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 - want to know what “Motiva costs more” actually buys you compared to a mid-tier brand

-- have a quote in hand and want to understand the brand line item
+- have a quote in hand and want to understand the brand line item; the full cost breakdown covers every other line on that quote

 - are worried about long-term safety after reading about the Allergan BIOCELL recall